carlosmada22/RAGBis/README.md

 ### From Source

 1. Clone or download this project
-2. Navigate to the RAGbis_project directory
+2. Navigate to the ragBIS_project directory
 3. Create a virtual environment (recommended):
    ```bash
    python -m venv venv